tarababa/05-PiTimelapseCam/README.md

 The startup screen as shown below has three buttons at the bottom, from left to right:
 * Settings: navigate to settings menus
 * Timelapse: toggles timelapse between on and off
-* Preview: show fotos taken
+* Preview: show photos taken

-Touching the screen anywhere else besides the buttons will take a foto, as shown in the righ-hand screenshot below.
+Touching the screen anywhere else besides the buttons will take a photo, as shown in the righ-hand screenshot below.

 ![Start-up screen](https://github.com/tarababa/05-PiTimelapseCam/blob/master/img/doc/mainscreen.png) | ![Start-up screen working](https://github.com/tarababa/05-PiTimelapseCam/blob/master/img/doc/mainscreen_working.png)